 I always find the last kilometre at the end of a hot day the most tedious.
 Although it felt good to be back on an easier trail with some shade, all I wanted was a cold drink and a pair of sandals by day’s end.

-What should you bring for the Yamnuska hike?
+What should you take on the Mount Yamnuska hike?

 Where is the Mount Yamnuska Trailhead?